BloomBooks/BloomDesktop/ReadMe.md

 In Visual Studio, under Extensions, install "CSharpier".
 In Preferences, under CSharpier, set `Reformat with CSharpier` to `true`.
+You should also install the CSharpier extension in vscode.

 ## Get Binary Dependencies